okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 `Time to Live` - the length of time that the DNS server is cached either on the server or you PC.

 DNS records take time to propagate throughout the internet.
 Companies before a migration, they will drop the TTL down low.
+You may find that even two days later, at the time of the migration the DNS resolutions can head to the old or new server.

+#### CNAMES

+A `Canonical Name (CNAME)` can be used to resolve one domain name to another.

 ## Definitions